 The answer is yes, you can.
 And here’s how.

-Take advantage of our ‘Best of Los Angeles in 3 Days’ Itinerary along with your Go Los Angeles® Card to visit many of the top attractions and get the full spectrum of L.A. entertainment in just 3 days – while saving loads of money on attraction prices.
+Take advantage of our 3 Days in Los Angeles Itinerary which will help you plan to visit many of the top attractions and get the full spectrum of L.A. entertainment in just 3 days.

 This itinerary includes: